AlxHnr/nano-backup/HACKING.md

 functions are provided.
 See safe-wrappers.h. **Warning**: never call die(), dieErrno() or any failsafe function from a function registered with atexit().

-## NULL

-NULL is an error.
-Try to avoid it whenever you can.
-Write a wrapper function that handles NULL with an appropriate error message.
-There are very few places where NULL occurs in the codebase.
-One example would be to terminate linked lists, or to denote optional variables.
-Places where NULL occurs are explicitly denoted as such in the documentation.

 ## Memory management